Last updated on January 25th, 2024 at 02:32 pm

 The Xing is all about comfort during the throw.
 This disc is a beaded putter that is built for putting accuracy.
 This disc usually results in a stable flight while allowing straight throws or putts.

 If you are fan of buying disc golf discs in bulk, this disc can be bought in 10-packs.
 Which provides great value, as you’ll get each disc for less than if you were to buy them all individually.
+In general, Yikun golf discs are just less expensive than any of the name brands.

 But what is unique about this product is its excellent feel in your hands.
 It combines the grippiness and stiffness of some of the top putters in the industry while also having the needed flex to build confidence in catching the chains better with lesser spit outs.